Asymmetry in momentum space: restoring ${\cal C}{\cal P}{\cal T}$ invariance of $\kappa$-field theory: Charge conjugation

 where the charge $Q_\xi$ obtained in this way is the result of the spacetime symmetry described by the vector field $\xi$ in spacetime, $\lrcorner$ represents the contraction of the vector field $\delta_\xi$ with $\Omega$, $\delta_\xi$ is the vector field in phase space generated by the action of the symmetry vector $\xi$, and $\delta$ is the exterior differential.
 Because of general arguments concerning spatial translations~\cite{JurekAndreaDiscrete}, the canonical non-deformed contraction rule $\delta_\xi \lrcorner \, A\wedge B = (\delta_\xi A) B - A (\delta_\xi B)$ was deformed into

 where $S(\delta \xi) B$ is the same as $\delta_\xi B$ with every momentum switched for its antipode\footnote{Depending on the field $\delta_\xi$, an additional canonical minus sign may be needed besides switching every momentum for its antipode, see~\cite{JurekAndreaDiscrete} for more details.}.
-One can show, based on general considerations about internal consistency between \eqref{cps_approach} and \eqref{deformed_contraction}, that the charges obtained from the action \eqref{eq-lc} with this method are exactly the charges in \eqref{charges_cps} (and their counterparts for rotations and boosts), which close the Poincar\'e algebra.
-The additional surface term is implicitly considered in the choice \eqref{deformed_contraction}, which allows one to go directly from \eqref{eq-lc} to \eqref{charges_cps}, without needing to rewrite the action as in \eqref{action_rewriting}.
+It is right here where the features pointed out in the previous sections are hidden.
+In fact, it is possible to show that the property (\ref{deformed_contraction}), introduced for the consistency of the covariant phase space approach, amounts in the end to switching the noncommutative parameter $\epsilon^A$ to the right (only) for the part of the Lagrangian $\cal L(\phi,\phi^\dagger)$ of (\ref{eq-lc}).
+In turn, this implies that a total derivative (a boundary term) is added to the Lagrangian, precisely the boundary term needed to turn~\eqref{eq-lc} into~\eqref{action_rewriting}.
+And indeed, the charges obtained from the action \eqref{eq-lc} with this method are exactly the charges in \eqref{charges_cps} (and their counterparts for rotations and boosts), which close the Poincar\'e algebra.
+In other words, the additional surface term is implicitly considered in the choice \eqref{deformed_contraction}, which allows one to go directly from \eqref{eq-lc} to \eqref{charges_cps}, without needing to rewrite the action as in \eqref{action_rewriting}.